DougTrajano/olid-br/docs/annotation/guidelines.en.md

 You will see comments with offensive/toxic content and you will need to answer some questions about that, these questions will help us identify offensive comments and/or better understand the behavior of *haters*.

-In the image below, you can see an example of the annotation screen viewed by the annotator.
+In the image below, you can see an example of the labeling interface that our annotators will see.

 <figure>
   <img src="../images/label_studio.png"/>
-  <figcaption>Annotation - Label Studio</figcaption>
+  <figcaption>Labeling Interface - Label Studio</figcaption>
 </figure>

 ## What questions should you answer?